abhidj0090/calcomp/exampleSite/content/english/blog/who-dominates-the-stage-of-the-world.md

 author = "Nabodita Ganguly"
-author_bio = "Nabodia is currently pursuing her masters degree in mass media from Symbiosis Pune." date = 2020-10-30T06:52:36Z description = "Who Dominates the Stage of the World?" image = "/images/nabadita2-feature.jpg" image_webp = "/images/nabadita2.webp"
-tags = ["Feminism", "Gender Equality"]
+author_bio = "Nabodia is currently pursuing her masters degree in mass media from Symbiosis Pune." date = 2020-10-30T06:52:36Z description = "I really enjoyed studying As You Like It, the play by Shakespeare which covers various aspects and layers of human emotions.
+Here, he describes the world as a stage" image = "/images/nabadita2-feature.jpg" image_webp = "/images/nabadita2.webp" tags = ["Feminism", "Gender Equality"]